 LGBT Humanist Ceremonies

-If you’re looking to get married, Humanist Ceremonies is fully LGBT-inclusive and always has been: humanist celebrants were performing same-sex wedding ceremonies even before they were legally recognised in Britain.
+If you’re looking to get married, Humanist Ceremonies is fully LGBT-inclusive and always has been: humanist celebrants were performing same-sex wedding and commitment ceremonies for many decades before they were legally recognised.

 We also offer people who have transitioned the option of having a humanist naming ceremony to announce their new name to the world and mark this moment in their personal journey with supportive friends and family.